Code-Institute-Submissions/unreal-estate-second-milestone-project/README.md

 # Unreal Estate: Find the way home
 ## Second Milestone Project
-###### Code Institute / Interactive Front-End Development
+### Code Institute / Interactive Front-End Development
 [Live Page](https://krisztinatxt.github.io/unreal-estate-second-milestone-project/)
 ## Table of Contents

 ## UX
 ### Project Goals
 Unreal Estate is a maze game with four different levels.
-You mission is to help the slug to find his way home, to his shell, and become a snail.
+Your mission is to help the slug to find his way home, to his shell, and become a snail.
-The name of the game is one kind of tribute to [Unreal Engine](https://en.wikipedia.org/wiki/Unreal_Engine) and a wordplay in the same time.
+The name of the game is one kind of tribute to [Unreal Engine](https://en.wikipedia.org/wiki/Unreal_Engine) and wordplay at the same time.
 This game is my second milestone project at [Code Institute](https://codeinstitute.net/).
-My goal was to build a simple game which relies heavily on JavasScript, so as a beginner at interactive frontend, I can achieve and show my fluency in Javascript.
+My goal was to build a simple game that relies heavily on JavasScript, so as a beginner at Interactive Frontend, I can achieve and show my fluency in Javascript.

 ### User Stories